COMP2281/software-engineering-group-17/documentation/Design-Video-Presentation.md

 #### Project plan and timeline [1min] [Charles]

 - Say in which order the game will be done in
-- Show gant chart and describe it
+- Show gantt chart and describe it

 >     Slides showing gant chart

 #### Expectation by Week 14 [1min] [Charles]

-- From gant chart, say what we expect to be done
+- From gantt chart, say what we expect to be done
 - Ideally, all the must FR should be done

 >     Slides showing gant chart